 - 2 pounds ground chicken breast see note

 - 1 tsp. onion powder

-- coconut oil avocado oil, or ghee for frying
+- 2 tbsp coconut oil avocado oil, or ghee for frying

 - If you have a food processor, prepare your ingredients: add peeled and smashed garlic to bowl of food processor and process until minced.
 Add green onions and parsley and pulse until chopped.
 Add diced bacon and pulse until chopped.
 Transfer mixture to a large mixing bowl.
 Fit shredding blade to food processor and process zucchini through until you have 4 cups.
 Transfer zucchini to large mixing bowl.

 - If you don't have a food processor, simply prepare the garlic, green onions, parsley, bacon, and zucchini as noted in the ingredient list.
 Combine all in a large mixing bowl.